MEMOIR: WHEN MUM MET DAD

 Marie’s grandmother, an extraordinary woman in her own right, fell ill.
 Her heart was weak.
 Marie stayed home on her former dancing nights for three weeks to look after her grandmother, who knew her granddaughter was giving up something she loved.
 So she told Marie on the third Friday night to go dancing, but perhaps just come home a bit early.
 She, Grandma, would be fine.

 Reluctantly, guiltily, Marie went.

 Ken had been searching for her, this living vision like no other woman he’d seen.
-And when Marie arrived, the first person saw at the entrance was Ken.
+And when Marie arrived, the first person she saw at the entrance was Ken.
 They spent some time that evening.
-A mutual friend confided to dubious Marie that Ken was a great guy, and that he wasn’t involved with the redhead who had gone to Melbourne.
-This all made Mum lower suspicions somewhat.
+A mutual friend confided to dubious Marie that Ken was a great guy, and that he wasn’t involved with the redhead, who, Marie learned to her great surprise, had gone to Melbourne.
+This all made Mum lowe her suspicions somewhat.
 Even today, in her 70s, she is inclined to be suspicious of people she doesn’t know well, expecting the worst from them.

 Dad has never once, not ever, given Mum a hard time about her albinism.
 I’ve always loved that about him.
 Mum’s eyes, a very rare pair of blue eyes (most people with albinism have colourless or pinkish eyes), wobble all the time, so that she finds it very hard to focus on anything.
 She’s legally blind.
 Her skin is exceptionally dry, and prone to skin cancers that are forever cropping up, sort of like pimples, only they have to burned off or cut out every few months.
 Her skin is also white like ghosts.
 No amount of sunlight is safe for her.
 Her condition also makes her allergic to summer heat.